 Many schools will require international students to have health insurance regardless of visa type.
 In fact, most universities expect their international student body to have some form of health insurance.
 Some schools are very specific in what they require, as well as deciding on which insurance companies and policies their students must adhere to.
-Others allow their foreign students to

 Checking with student advisors before looking for health insurance independently is crucial.
 All international students should be aware of the rules that affect their health insurance situation.
 If maintaining insurance means keeping a scholarship, a student visa, or a place in an educational institution, then understanding how it works is an essential part of life as a student.

 Cost and Coverage